kirkebylab/LUMIN/README.md

 Lumin is a software that integrates GUI-based pipeline configuration with automated calcium imaging data analysis, containing steps for deep-learning ROI segmentation, signal extraction, ΔF/F normalization, and response quantification.

-This repository contains a guide how to get started with LUMIN and notebooks used to
+This repository contains a guide on how to get started with LUMIN, as well as notebooks used to recreate figures for the manuscript with correct dimensions.

-## Documentation
-To be updated ...

 ## Installation
 Lumin has been tested on a MacBook Pro with M2 chip and Windows 11 Pro x64 with NVIDIA GPU.
 Separate installation guides are available for macOS and Windows operating systems.
-It is recommended to install LUMIN into a conda environment.
 LUMIN requires a computer equipped with a GPU for efficient data processing.
+It is recommended to install LUMIN into a [conda](https://docs.conda.io/projects/conda/en/stable/user-guide/getting-started.html) environment, which can be used through Miniconda.

-If Miniconda (or Anaconda) is not installed on the system, one can do so by following the instructions on [Miniconda installation page](https://www.anaconda.com/docs/getting-started/miniconda/install).
+If Miniconda (or Anaconda) is not installed, one can do so by following the instructions on [Miniconda installation page](https://www.anaconda.com/docs/getting-started/miniconda/install).

 #### macOS

-1. Open Terminal
+1. Open Terminal.

 2. Clone LUMIN GitHub repository:
 ```bash